-Item 1 (Election of Directors).
+Item 1 Election of Director.
 A plurality of the votes of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the approval of the election of directors under Item 1 as set forth in the accompanying Notice of Annual Meeting of Stockholders.
 Stockholders may not cumulate their votes in the election of directors.
 Abstentions and broker non-votes will not be counted as having been voted on Item 1 and will have no effect on the outcome of the vote.

-Item 2 (Ratification of Independent Registered Public Accounting Firm).
-The affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the approval of Item 2.
-The ratification of the selection of Hein & Associates LLP as the Company's independent public accountants for 2014 is a discretionary matter and brokers will be permitted to vote uninstructed shares as to such matter.
+Item 2 Ratification of Independent Registered Public Accounting Firm.
+The affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is required for the ratification of the selection of the Company's independent public accountants under Item 2 as set forth in the accompanying Notice of Annual Meeting of Stockholders.
+The ratification of the selection of Hein & Associates LLP as the Company's independent public accountants for the year ending December 31, 2015 is a discretionary matter and brokers will be permitted to vote uninstructed shares as to such matter.
 Broker non-votes are not considered entitled to vote on this proposal and therefore have no effect on the outcome of the vote on the proposal.
 Abstentions will have the same effect as votes against Item 2.